 Too many people won’t make resolutions at all because they just don’t believe in themselves.
 But the fact is, many people do keep their resolutions, and are happier and healthier because of it.
 There is no reason you can’t be one of those people!

-Feel free to share your resolutions for 2016 by leaving a comment below.
+Feel free to share your resolutions for the New Year by leaving a comment below.

-As 2015 comes to a close, I want to thank you for being such an integral part of the Saver community — I couldn't do any of this without you.
+As the New Year begins, I want to thank you for being an integral part of the Saver community — I couldn't do any of this without you.

 Wishing everyone a happy, healthy New Year!